 Our commitment to equal opportunity

-To provide equal employment, advancement, and learning opportunities to all individuals, employment and student admission decisions at Gateway will be based on merit, qualifications, and abilities.
-Gateway will not discriminate against any employee, applicant for employment, student or applicant for admission on the basis of race, color, national origin, ancestry, sex, sexual orientation, creed, religion, political affiliation, marital status, parental status, pregnancy, disability, age, membership in any reserve component of the armed forces, union affiliation, or any other protected category under applicable local, state or federal law, including protections for those opposing discrimination or participating in any resolution process on campus or within the Equal Employment Opportunity Commission or other human rights agencies.
+To provide equal employment, advancement and learning opportunities to all individuals, employment and student admission decisions at Gateway will be based on merit, qualifications and abilities.
+Gateway does not discriminate against any employee, applicant for employment, student or applicant for admission on the basis of age, ancestry, arrest and conviction record, color, creed, disability, gender identity or expression, marital status, membership in any reserve component of the armed forces, union affiliation, national origin, parental status, pregnancy, political affiliation, race, religion, sex, sexual orientation, veteran status (including disabled veteran; recently separated veteran; active-duty, wartime, or campaign badge veteran; and armed forces service medal veteran), viewpoint expression or any other protected category under applicable local, state or federal law, including protections for those opposing discrimination or participating in any resolution process on campus or within the Equal Employment Opportunity Commission or other human rights agencies.
+View your employment rights under federal law and state law.

 For individuals who have a grievance or who believe they've been discriminated against because of a protected class, you can file a complaint using this online report.
 Gateway will investigate allegations without regard to the legal status of the parties or witnesses and does not report immigration status to immigration authorities.